Personal Injury Lawyer Lawrenceville, GA

 Frequently Asked Questions About Personal Injury Cases

 The statute of limitations for most personal injuries in Georgia is two years following the accident.
-This means that you have two years to file a lawsuit in the courts, but it is absolutely essential that you partner with an attorney sooner than this.
-Your lawyer will use these two years to build a case, investigate your damages, and handle settlement negotiations before determining whether or not it is necessary to take your case to court.
+This means that you have two years to file a personal injury lawsuit in the courts, but you must partner with an attorney much earlier.
+Your personal injury lawyer will use the time to build a case, investigate your damages, and handle settlement negotiations.

 If you wait before contacting an attorney, they will have much less time to get a clear understanding of your injuries and damages and may need to file a lawsuit even if an out-of-court settlement is likely the best option for all parties.